vckyou/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## What did one nut say as he chased another nut?
+I'm a cashew!